Matt Magill: Los Angeles Dodgers

 Magill spent the entire 2014 season with the Isotopes, where he worked as both a starter and a reliever.
 He was in 36 games and started 12 of them.
-He was 7-6 with a 5.21 ERA.
+He was 7–6 with a 5.21 ERA.

 Cincinnati Reds

-On December 2, 2014, Magill was traded to the Cincinnati Reds for outfielder Chris Heisey.
-He underwent Tommy John surgery in May, ending his season and was released by the Reds in June.
+On December 2, 2014, Magill was traded to the Cincinnati Reds in exchange for outfielder Chris Heisey.
+He made 3 starts for the Triple–A Louisville Bats before undergoing Tommy John surgery in May, which ended his season.
+He was released by the Reds organization on June 7, 2015, and re–signed with the club on a minor league contract on June 18.

+Magill began the 2016 campaign in the minor leagues, rehabbing his injury with Louisville and the Double–A Pensacola Blue Wahoos.
+On September 12, 2016, the Reds selected Magill's contract, adding him to their active roster.
+In 5 appearances for Cincinnati, he compiled a 6.23 ERA with one strikeout across 4 1/3 innings of work.
+On October 10, Magill was removed from the 40–man roster and sent outright to Louisville.
+He elected free agency following the season on November 7.

 San Diego Padres

-On January 30, 2017, Magill signed a minor league contract with the San Diego Padres.
-He elected free agency on November 6, 2017.
+On January 30, 2017, Magill signed a minor league contract with the San Diego Padres organization.
+He spent the season with the Triple–A El Paso Chihuahuas, also making one appearance for the rookie–level Arizona League Padres.
+In 19 games (17 starts) for El Paso, he went 6–5 with a 3.95 ERA and 73 strikeouts in 95 2/3 innings pitched.
+He elected free agency following the season on November 6.

 Minnesota Twins

 On January 24, 2018, Magill signed a minor league contract with the Minnesota Twins.
 His contract was selected by the Twins on April 28.
 Magill spent the remainder of the season pitching out of the bullpen, appearing in 40 games.
 He struck out 56 in 56 2/3 innings.
 He went 2–0 with a 4.45 ERA in 28 innings for the Twins in 2019, before being designated for assignment on July 21.